Last Updated on October 30, 2023

 However, studies have reported that Hawkins Kennedy impingement test is less reliable than the Neer impingement test which is another popular test for shoulder impingement.

 The test is done in the sitting position or standing position.

-Hawkins Kennedy Impingement Test
+Hawkins Kennedy Impingement Test Details.

 The examiner then stabilizes proximal to the elbow with their outside hand and with the other holds just proximal to the patient’s wrist.

 There is enough data to suggest that clinically positive Hawkin’ s sign is consistent with external shoulder impingement.

 Here is a video showing Hawkins Kennedy Test For Shoulder Impingement test

 Interpretation and Diagnostic Value of Hawkins Test

 Hawkins test has a sensitivity between 62-92% whereas specificity is 25 to 100 percent.
 Thus the test is overall more sensitive than specific.

 A negative Hawkins test almost always means that impingement is absent.